Your family health history helps you find out about medical conditions that run in your family that may affect your pregnancy and your baby.

 Any health information you share with your provider is private and safe.
 It doesn’t matter if the information comes from a prenatal test, is written down in a paper form, gets added into a computer or is shared during a talk you have with your provider.
 Only your health care team knows your health information, and they’re not allowed to share it with anyone else without your permission.

-So don’t be afraid to be honest with your provider or to share your health concerns with her.
-She can’t tell anyone else what you say without your permission.
+Don’t be afraid to be honest with your provider or to share your health concerns with them.
+Your provider can’t tell anyone else what you say without your permission.